yznima/ShortestPath/README.md

 Getting started
 ---

-To see the help and options, run the following command
+To see the options, run the following command:

     $ ./shortest-path --help

-For convinence, a random flag is included that creates a sample graph and find the distance between two random vertices as following
+For convinence, a random flag is included that creates a sample graph and finds the distance between two random vertices like the following

 ```sh
 ./shortest-path --random